duksis/subl/README.md

 `CONFIG=~/code/sublime-settings \curl -L https://raw.github.com/duksis/subl/master/install.sh | bash -s`

-where `~/code/sublime-settings` should be replaced with path to your sublime user directory or git repository url in case no configuration will be provided my predefined [sublime settings][1] are going to be used
+where `~/code/sublime-settings` should be replaced with path to your sublime user directory or git repository url.

+In case no configuration will be provided my predefined [sublime settings][1] are going to be used

 ### Uninstall with